Gift Letters For Your Mortgage: A Guide

 Has a generous relative given you down payment money for a wedding gift or graduation?
 It’s likely that you’re extremely grateful for the gift money, and that’s completely understandable.

-Do you know how to use the gift money appropriately to purchase a home?
-We’ll straighten out the details, help you understand the tax burdens of using a gift of cash (as opposed to a gift of equity) for your down payment and show you how to minimize your liability.
+But do you know how to use the gift money appropriately to purchase a home?
+Here we’ll straighten out the details, help you understand the tax burdens of using a gift of cash (as opposed to a gift of equity) for your down payment and show you how to minimize your liability.

 If Someone Gives Me Money, Why Do I Need A Gift Letter?

 Let’s say someone gives you money to use as a down payment or to help with closing costs.
 As long as you have the money, your lender shouldn’t care about the source – right?

 Lenders need to know that you have the means to pay back your loan.
 If you have a large gift you want to use for your down payment, you might run into trouble during the underwriting stage of getting your mortgage.